maptimeLA/craftmap_adventure/README.md

  * Start a simple embroidery project.
  * Introduce the quilt project.

-## Embroidery basics

-- Materials
-  - placing fabric in hoop
-  - pattern transfer methods
-    - iron-on patterns
-    - water soluble pen
-    - pencil
-  - embroidery thread
-    - DMC embroidery floss, 6 strands
-- Starting
-- Finishing
-- Stitches
-  - Running Stitch
-  - Back Stitch
-  - Chain Stitch
-  - Satin Stitch
-  - French Knot
+## Steps for the quilt project

+1. Create quilt project specifications:
+  * Choose features to include.
+  * Decide on standard thread colors and stitch types.
+  * Decide on Open Street Map tile zoom level.
+2. Create a webpage to select the Open Street Map tiles for printing.
+3. Set up a meeting.
+4. Meeting breakdown:
+  * Introductions
+  * Introduce quilt project.
+  * Separate participants into 2 groups: those we need stitch instruction and those who don't.
+  * Have the beginners do the intro workshop project.
+  * Have the others pick a tile and start on the quilt project.

 ## More Ideas

-- Find a community partner willing to display the finished (or growing) quilt.  @machiko mentioned Opodz in Little Tokyo.
+* Find a community partner willing to display the finished (or growing) quilt.
+  * Opodz in Little Tokyo.
+  * The Craft and Folk Art Museum (CAFAM) in Mid City.